awwdumbnoob/scuba-planner/src/ReadMe.txt

 3. enter time and depth of second dive into dive2 time and depth
 4. press calculate
 5. The dive information is given below

+Error codes

+PLEASE ENTER VALID DATA: This means that one of your inputs are incomplete or you entered an illegal character into a numeric box.

+TIME IS OUT OF RANGE PLEASE ENTER SMALLER TIME: This means that your dive time is too long and it goes beyond our dive table.